ThomasChln/snplinkage/README.md

 ## Further reading

-The code in this package was used to perform large-scale visualizations of up to 500 SNPs of three genomic regions (*HLA*, *1p13.2*, *8p23*) in a population of more than 1,000 systemic autoimmune diseases patients and healthy controls, sampled by the European research project PreciseSADs, in my [Ph.D. thesis](https://archive-ouverte.unige.ch/unige:161795).
+The code in this package was used to perform large-scale visualizations of up to 500 SNPs of three genomic regions (*HLA*, *1p13.2*, *8p23*) in a population of 1,200 systemic autoimmune diseases patients and healthy controls, sampled by the European research project PreciseSADs, in my [Ph.D. thesis](https://archive-ouverte.unige.ch/unige:161795).

 ## Acknowledgements